BurstProject/burstcoin/README.md

 - Proof of Capacity - ASIC Proof / Energy efficient mining
 - Fast sync. with multithread CPU or OpenCL/GPU (optional)
 - "Turing complete" smart contracts, via Automated Transactions (AT) https://ciyam.org/at/at.html
-- Crowdfunding, Lottery and ACCT via AT
+- Decentralized Crowdfunding and Lottery via AT
 - Asset Exchange and Digital Goods Store
 - Advanced transactions: Escrow and Subscription
 - Encrypted Messaging